2019 New Orleans Saints season: Week 2: at Los Angeles Rams

 In a rematch of 2018's controversial NFC Championship game, Drew Brees collided with Aaron Donald while attempting to pass; the hit broke Brees' thumb, forcing him out of action for the next five weeks following surgery.
 In place of the injured Brees, Teddy Bridgewater was held to just 165 yards passing.
 On defense, Cam Jordan strip sacked Jared Goff and returned a fumble 87 yards for a touchdown, which was controversially overturned.
 Despite this; the Rams went on to blow them out 27-9.

 The loss dropped the Saints to 1–1.
 After the game, head coach Sean Payton agreed to a five-year contract extension.
-The Saints don't match up with the Rams until the 2022 season.
+The Saints didn't match up with the Rams until the 2022 season.